BinomialLLC/basis_universal/README.md

 PVRTC1 modulation values could be determined using multiple threads and/or SIMD code.

-PVRTC1 2bpp and ATITC support wouldn't be hard to add.
+PVRTC1 2bpp support wouldn't be hard to add.

 The transcoder's BC7 tables are a bit large, and can be reduced, which would allow the transcoder to be downloaded more quickly.